hapify/hapify/docs/templating/models-validator.md

-# Models validator
+# Model validator

-Your templates cannot handle any combination of models and fields properties.
+Your templates cannot handle any combination of model and field properties.
-To prevent this, you can associate a models validator to your templates.
+To prevent this, you can associate a model validator to your templates.

 ## How it works